Florentin-Ldkng/Osu-Randomizer/README.md

 # Osu!
 Randomizer
 Welcome to the second Version of the Osu!
 Randomizer.
+You don't need to host Osu!
+Randomizer, just invite the bot to your server and hes up and running!
 The Bot is written in C#

 ### What is Osu!
 Randomizer